Asunaro Hakusho: Japanese TV drama

 The series was adapted as a live-action television drama.
 It first aired in Japan from 11 October 1993 to 20 December 1993 on Fuji TV, and had an overall viewer rating of 31.9%, making it one of the most popular television dramas of the 1990s.
-It features music by S.E.N.S. and Fujii Fumiya (True Love), Touge Keiko (Hitosaji no Yuuki) and Fujii Fumiya (Just Like Wind).
+It features music by S.E.N.S. and Fumiya Fujii (True Love), Keiko Touge (Hitosaji no Yuuki) and Fumiya Fujii (Just Like Wind).

-Kimura Takuya's acting received critical acclaim and his famous line, "Am I not good enough for you?" has become a famous saying amongst young people and the entertainment world.
-This drama paved the way to Kimura Takuya's stardom in "Long Vacation" (1996).
+Takuya Kimura's acting received critical acclaim and his famous line, "Am I not good enough for you?" has become a famous saying amongst young people and the entertainment world.
+This drama paved the way to Kimura's stardom in "Long Vacation" (1996).

 Taiwanese TV drama

 In 2002, the manga was adapted into a Taiwanese drama titled Tomorrow (愛情白皮書 (Ai Qing Bai Pi Shu)) starring Rainie Yang, Shawn Yue, Christine Fan and Eddie Peng.
 It was broadcast in Taiwan on China Television (CTV) (中視).